 After some cleanup and tuning, rough tests showed a maximum practical movement capability of 2meters/second and 3D positioning repeatability was validated to within 0.09mm with a dial indicator.

 Realistically, these speeds weren't going to be achievable due to flex in the arm assembly, and its a bit too fast to be safe...

 For reference, this project is on Github.

 While there are areas I should have gotten right in the first version, such as wiring management, 2-3 PCB tweaks to ease debugging, and some minor software refactor, it all worked fairly well!

 The arm effector linkages were redesigned to use bearing pins rather than shoulder bolts, and the parts were sourced from Misumi rather than random Aliexpress vendors.
 These changes dramatically improved the consistency of joints, and reduced rotational play in the effector.

-Following that, geometry creation and path planning to make pretty light paintings.
-I covered this process and preliminary results in another blog post.
+I covered the geometry creation and path planning process and preliminary results in another blog post.